 When you are a small business owner, not a lawyer or accountant, it can be hard to understand the differences between C Corporations and S Corporations.
 Luckily, the differences come down to three main areas: formation, taxes, and ownership.
 In most other respects, C-Corps and S-Corps are, otherwise, similar.

-Taxation is often considered the most crucial and significant difference for small business owners when evaluating S corporations and C-corporations.
+Taxation is often considered the most crucial and significant difference for small business owners when evaluating S-corp vs C-corp.

 (b) C Corporations: